shayanderson/drone/README.md

 > The helper function `template()` can be used to include non-global template files

 ##### Global View Header and Footer Templates
-Global view *header* and *footer* templates can be used, for example in the `index.php` file a *before* hook can be created to set the templates:
+Global view *header* and *footer* templates can be used, for example in the `_app/com/xap.bootstrap.php` file a *before* hook can be created to set the templates:
 ```php
 drone()->hook(\Drone\Core::HOOK_BEFORE, function(){
 	view()->templateHeader(template_global('header'));